 Even when the product is used as prescribed, it is still impossible to eliminate certain residual risk factors.
-The following hazards may arise in use and the operator should pay special attention to avoid the following:
+The following hazards may arise during use and the operator should pay special attention to avoid the following:

-- injury caused by vibration - Always use the right tool for the job.
-Use designated handles.
-Restrict working time and exposure. - injury caused by to exposure to noise - Wear hearing protection and limit exposure. - injury caused by contact with exposed saw teeth of the chain (cutting hazards) - injury caused by unforeseen, abrupt movement or kickback of the quide bar (cutting hazards) - injury caused by parts ejected from the saw chain (cutting/ injection hazards) - injury caused by thrown-out pieces of the workpiece (wood chips, splinters) - injury caused by dust and particles - injury to the skin caused by contact with lubricants
+- injury caused by vibration - Always use the right tool for the job, use designated handles and restrict working time and exposure. - injury caused by exposure to noise - Wear hearing protection and limit exposure. - injury caused by contact with exposed saw teeth of the chain (cutting hazards) - injury caused by parts ejected from the saw chain (cutting/injection hazards) - injury caused by thrown-out pieces of the workpiece (wood chips, splinters) - injury caused by dust and particles - injury to the skin caused by contact with lubricants